pzhaojohnson/rnacanvas.ct/README.md

 ct.sequence;

 /**
- * An array of position pair tuples that indicate the pairs in the structure.
+ * An array of position pair tuples indicating the pairs in the structure.
  *
  * A position pair is a pairing of two positions in a sequence using one-based indexing.
  */